-One of the other problems that could be associated with these harmful bacteria are high iron levels.
-Excess iron feeds bad bacteria just as it does yeast.
-So if your levels are high you need to take something to either remove the excess iron such as zeolite or DMSA at the same time.
-You could also take lactoferrin.
+One of the other problems that could be associated with these harmful bacteria are high iron levels, especially with bacteria that build biofilms.
+So if your levels are high you need to take something to remove the excess iron such as lactoferrin.
 Lactoferrin binds iron while stimulating the immune system.
 The bound iron is then passed in your stool.

 cases or those that don't respond, will need to repeat the therapy while following the Elemental Diet.
 If that doesn't work and for infections in the large intestine only, a fecal matter transplant is your last alternative.